fedir/ghstat/README.md

 * The most popular project is `pallets/flask`
 * The newest project is `channelcat/sanic`
-* The project with the most active community is `TurboGears/tg2`
-* The project with best errors resolving rate is `django/django`
 * The project with more commits is `django/django`
 * The project made by most notable top contributors is `pallets/flask`
+* The project with best errors resolving rate is `django/django`
+* The project with more commits by day is `django/django`
+* The project with the most active community is `TurboGears/tg2`
 * The best project (taking in account placements in all competitions) is `django/django`

 [Detailed Python frameworks statistics](https://github.com/fedir/ghstat/blob/master/stats/python_frameworks.csv)